jstetich/Lake_Water_Quality/Derived_Data/Assemble_CB_Lakes_Data_3.md

 repositories, we adopted different data column name conventions.
 It would be convenient to have
-ready-made functions to help create syntactic names following consistent renaming conventons, as a way to reduce code complexity in future.
+ready-made functions to help create syntactic names following consistent renaming conventions, as a way to reduce code complexity in future.

-Although we do not go to that effort yet, we would want to allow the user to specify: the style of capitalization ; a list of word separators, , and how to handle units in parentheses.
+Although we do not go to that effort yet, we would want to allow the user to specify: the style of capitalization, a list of word separators, and how to handle units in parentheses.

 ``` r
 clean_names <- function(df_names) {